Know Before You Go: Indoor Kart Racing

 We tend to be pretty busy on the weekends, so call your local K1 Speed to find out what the estimated wait time is.
 If you absolutely hate waiting, we recommend coming in during the weekdays when our wait times are most often the shortest.
 To find the phone number of your local K1 Speed, find your nearest location by clicking the red button below.

-Another thing you’ll want to know before you go is what to wear.
+Another thing you’ll want to know before you go is what to wear for go kart racing.
 We require that all racers wear closed-toe shoes, keep long hair tied back, and to wear nothing too loose fitting.
-T-shirts, jeans/shorts and sneakers are perfect attire for a day at the track.
+T-shirts, jeans/shorts and sneakers are perfect attire for a day of go kart racing at the track.
 Keep in mind, indoor kart racing at K1 Speed is a very physical activity so dress accordingly!

 Step 1: Register